Form factors with two operator insertions and the principle of maximal transcendentality: I. INTRODUCTION

-The connection between quantities in MSYM and that of QCD is of fundamental importance.
-In addition to deepening our theoretical understanding, it is motivated from the fact that computing a quantity in QCD is much more difficult, and in the absence of our ability to calculate a quantity in QCD, if it is possible to obtain the result, at least partially, from that of simpler theory, such as MSYM.
-In refs.~\cite{Kotikov:2001sc,Kotikov:2004er,Kotikov:2006ts,Banerjee:2018yrn}, it is found that the anomalous dimensions of leading twist-two-operator in MSYM is identical to the HT counterparts in QCD~\cite{Moch:2004pa}, and consequently, the principle of maximal transcendentality (PMT) is conjectured.
-The PMT says that the algebraically most complex part of certain quantities in MSYM and QCD are identical.
-The conjecture is found to hold true for two-point FFs to three-loops level~\cite{Gehrmann:2011xn}, more specifically, the HT pieces of quark and gluon FFs in QCD~\cite{Gehrmann:2011aa} are identical, up to a normalization factor of $2^L$, to scalar FFs of the operator ${\cal O}^{\rm BPS}_{rt}$ in MSYM upon changing the representation of fermions in QCD from fundamental to adjoint.
-The diagonal elements of the two-point pseudo-scalar~\cite{Ahmed:2015qpa} and tensorial FFs~\cite{Ahmed:2015qia,Ahmed:2016qjf} also obey the conjecture.
-The three-point scalar and pseudo-scalar FFs are also found to respect the PMT~\cite{Brandhuber:2012vm,Loebbert:2015ova,Loebbert:2016xkw,Banerjee:2017faz,Brandhuber:2017bkg,Jin:2018fak,Brandhuber:2018xzk,Jin:2019ile,Jin:2019opr}.
-Employing this conjecture, the four-loop collinear anomalous dimension in the planar MSYM is computed~\cite{Dixon:2017nat}.
-In ref.~\cite{Belitsky:2013ofa}, the asymptotic limit of energy-energy correlator and in ref.~\cite{Banerjee:2018yrn}, the soft function are also observed to be consistent with PMT.
-The complete domain of validity of this principle is still unknown.
-For on-shell amplitudes, it fails even at one loop~\cite{Bern:1993mq} with four or five external gluons.
-In this article, we investigate whether the wonderful conjecture of PMT holds true for two-point FFs of two-operator insertion with ${\cal O}^{\rm BPS}_{rt}$.
-Surprisingly, the PMT also gets violated.
+The connection between quantities in ${\cal N}=4$ sYM and that of QCD is of fundamental importance.
+In addition to deepening our theoretical understanding, it is motivated from the fact that computing a quantity in QCD is much more difficult, and in the absence of our ability to calculate a quantity in QCD, it is possible to obtain the result, at least partially, from that of simpler theory, such as ${\cal N}=4$ sYM.
+In Refs.~\cite{Kotikov:2001sc,Kotikov:2004er,Kotikov:2006ts,Banerjee:2018yrn}, it is found that the anomalous dimensions of the leading twist-two-operators in ${\cal N}=4$ sYM are identical to the HT counterparts in QCD~\cite{Moch:2004pa}, and consequently, the principle of maximal transcendentality (PMT) is conjectured.
+The PMT says that the algebraically most complex part of certain quantities in ${\cal N}=4$ sYM and QCD are identical.
+The conjecture is found to hold true for two-point FFs to three-loops level~\cite{Gehrmann:2011xn}; more specifically, the HT pieces of quark and gluon FFs in QCD~\cite{Gehrmann:2011aa} are identical, up to a normalization factor of $2^L$, to scalar FFs of the operator ${\cal O}^{\rm BPS}_{rt}$ in ${\cal N}=4$ sYM upon changing the representation of fermions in QCD from fundamental to adjoint.
+The diagonal elements of the two-point pseudoscalar~\cite{Ahmed:2015qpa} and tensorial FFs~\cite{Ahmed:2015qia,Ahmed:2016qjf} also obey the conjecture.
+The three-point scalar and pseudoscalar FFs are also found to respect the PMT~\cite{Brandhuber:2012vm,Loebbert:2015ova,Loebbert:2016xkw,Banerjee:2017faz,Brandhuber:2017bkg,Jin:2018fak,Brandhuber:2018xzk,Jin:2019ile,Jin:2019opr}.
+Employing this conjecture, the four-loop collinear anomalous dimension in the planar ${\cal N}=4$ sYM is computed~\cite{Dixon:2017nat}.
+In Ref.~\cite{Belitsky:2013ofa}, the asymptotic limit of the energy-energy correlator, and in Ref.~\cite{Banerjee:2018yrn}, the soft function, are also observed to be consistent with PMT.
+However, the complete domain of validity of this principle is still unknown.
+For on shell amplitudes, it fails even at one loop~\cite{Bern:1993mq} with four or five external gluons.
+In this article, we investigate whether the wonderful conjecture of PMT holds true for two-point FFs of a two operator insertion with ${\cal O}^{\rm BPS}_{rt}$.
+Surprisingly, we find that the PMT also does not hold true.